Yen Rises Amid BoJ Rate Hike Bets

-CANBERA (dpa-AFX) - The Japanese yen strengthened against other major currencies in the Asian session on Thursday, as traders speculate on a Bank of Japan (BoJ) rate hike at its next week monetary policy meeting.
+BRUSSELS (dpa-AFX) - The Japanese yen recovered from recent losses against other major currencies in the Asian session on Tuesday, as traders started speculating that the Bank of Japan (BoJ) will raise interest rates at its policy meeting on Friday.

-The recent hawkish remarks by BoJ Governor Kazuo Ueda reinforced expectations among traders and also caused rates on Japanese Government Bonds (JGBs) to reach multi-year highs.

-Growing bets that the Federal Reserve (Fed) will lower interest rates twice this year and waning concerns about disruptive trade policies by U.S. President-elect Donald Trump, also led to the upturn of the safe-haven JPY.

-Against the Australia and the New Zealand dollars, the yen climbed to 3-day highs of 96.59 and 87.25 from yesterday's closing quotes of 97.42 and 87.86, respectively.
-The next possible upside targets for the yen are seen around 98.00 against the aussie and 85.00 against the kiwi.
+Around 92 percent of the traders anticipate a hike in rates from 0.25 percent to 0.50 percent in the January 23-24 policy meeting.

+The BOJ officials also believe there is a good possibility that rates will rise, as long as Trump doesn't cause too many unfavorable shocks right away.

-Looking ahead, Eurostat is slated to issue euro area foreign trade data for November at 5:00 am ET in the European session.
-The trade surplus is forecast to rise to EUR 11.8 billion in November from EUR 6.8 billion in October.
+Looking ahead, Germany's ZEW economic confidence survey results for January are due at 5:00 am ET in the European session.
+The economic sentiment index is expected to fall to 15.2 in January from 15.7 in December.

-At 7:30 am ET, the European Central Bank is scheduled to issue the account of the monetary policy meeting of the Governing Council held on December 11 and 12.

-In the New York session, Canada housing starts for December, U.S. retail sales for December, export and import prices for December, weekly jobless claims, U.S. Philadelphia Fed manufacturing index for January, Canada new motor vehicle sales data for November, U.S. business inventories for November and U.S. NAHB housing market index for January are slated for release.
+In the New York session, Canada CPI reports for December are slated for release.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved